- Preparing your vehicle for mud is the first way to fight it

 A reliable winch can be a crucial item for a truck or car stuck in the mud.
-It is a good idea to have a winch so if you don’t have one, make sure you know the pros and cons to find the recommended best winches for 2022.
+It is a good idea to have a winch so if you don’t have one, make sure you know the pros and cons to find the recommended best winches.
 Your winch can then be secured to your truck or car before wrapping the tow strap around a tree.

 7. Use People Power

 Escaping a small rut can sometimes be achieved by a few people giving the vehicle a shove.
 This method is safer and more effective in drive than in reverse.

 Passengers who can’t push should carefully get out of the vehicle to reduce the weight and help improve traction.
 Remember the six essentials of pushing a vehicle safely: